sjp38/hackermail/USAGE.md

 the local source tree.
 If not, the user can set the path to the tree via `--repo` option.

-For example, below applies the patche series that `hkml patch check` example was used for.
+For example, below applies the patch series that `hkml patch check` example was used for.

 ```